HTTP 301 vs. 302 redirects: which is better?

 - Redirecting URLs due to a promotional campaign.

 What’s Google’s take on this?

-Here’s what John Mueller said on this in December 2019 (opens in a new tab):
+Here’s what John Mueller said on this (opens in a new tab):

 Well both send users onwards, the difference is subtle but small.
 A 301 is a permanent redirect, so the destination is what we keep.
 A 302 is a temporary redirect, so we'll come back to the start to double-check.
 They’re just different ways of redirecting.
 Use the right kind when you can but don’t worry about magical SEO dust.
 Both work fine.